finom/docs.vovk.dev/docs/api.md

 ### `createDecorator`

-Defines a custom decorator to extend default behavoir of endpoints.
+Defines a custom decorator to extend default behavoir of API endpoints.
 Accepts 2 arguments: middleware function and init function.
 The first one defines what the decorator is going to do, the second one is called once per initialisation and intended to pass extra data to the metadata file (for now it's client validation, if exposed).

 The middleware accepts at least 2 arguments: `VovkRequest`, `next` function that needs to be called and its awaited result needs to be returned after you perform required actions and `...rest` - the arguments that are going to be used by the created decorator fabric.